NOAKES AND THE WOMAN WHO HOLDS THE KEY TO HIS FATE

 What about the letter to the Cape Times, which UCT academics wrote in 2014?
 In it, they defame Noakes and accuse him without proof or grounds for correctness of their views.

-There is also the very vexed question of the so-called Naudé Review.
-PLoS One published it in August 2014.
+There is also the vexed question of the so-called Naudé Review that the HPCSA used as the foundation of its case against Noakes.
 The authors are Stellenbosch and Cape Town University researchers and a lone University of Liverpool researcher.
-The HPCSA used their study as the bulwark of its case against Noakes.

-Noakes and Harcombe reanalysed it and found it so riddled with errors that it is fatally flawed.
-To date, the authors have refused to address the errors.
-Instead, they have gone into ostrich-mode, much like UCT vice chancellor Dr Max Price has done.
+Noakes and Harcombe have re-analysed it and found it so riddled with errors as to be fatally flawed.
+To date, the authors have not addressed the errors.

-There are many unintended consequences for doctors and dietitians in this trial.
-It is revealing whose views on nutrition really are “unconventional” and dangerous.
-It is exposing ultimately, who really is guilty of unprofessional behaviour.
+The hearing is revealing whose views on nutrition really are “unconventional” and dangerous.
+It could also ultimately expose who really is guilty of unprofessional behaviour.

 Time, April 21 and Adams will tell all.